JOFLIX/automatic-journey/README.md

 ## Technologies Used
 * Python3.6
+* Django  framework
-* Django  framework and postgresql database
+* postgresql database

 ## Known Bugs

-* Occupants/resident count
+* There is a bug with counting the occupants, kindly contact us for remediation of any issue by raising an issue on this repo if you encounter any other.

 ## License